Manchester Art Gallery, Mosley Street, Manchester

 Resources for families

-Free family backpacks are available for family groups with children aged between seven and 12.
+Free toolbelts are available from the front desk for family groups with children.
 Find out more about visiting with your family here.

 Our formal learning team develops and manages an extensive education programme for nurseries, schools, colleges and universities.